Does Utah Require Front License Plates?

 Exemptions

 Generally speaking, most vehicles must display two license plates in Utah—one on the back and one on the front.
-If the Utah DMV gives you two sets of plates, you should probably display them both
+If the Utah DMV gives you two sets of plates, you should display them both

 There are, however, a few types of vehicles that are exempt from mounting front license plates.
 They include: